Waterfalls Route NWT

 - When to visit

-- The journey along the Waterfall Route (Highway 1) starting from Checkpoint
+- The journey along the Waterfall Route (Highway 1) starts from Checkpoint

 - Checkpoint – Junction of Highway 1 and 7